 But, I wanted to put together my own walk!
 It had to be between 2 main railway stations, it had to have as little as possible road walking, include snippets of history, nice photographs and the instructions had to be clear, simple and correct.
 So ensued many happy hours with OS maps all over the floor, many happy days walking, modifying and rewalking the route.

-Eventually the route from Preston to Carlisle became a book which has unexpectedly become a best seller, especially signed copies from Plackitt & Booth (click here if you are interested).
+Eventually the route from Preston to Carlisle became a book and a website (another skill finally mastered!) www.northwestway.uk .
 Moving on, I stayed in teaching but turned down a deputy headship, preferring instead to move to St Bedes as Head of ICT and developing the DofE there virtually from scratch.

 Then bang!
 Cycling home from St Bedes in September 2015 I was hit head on by a van.
 I smashed the windscreen and catapulted over the top.
 According to an eye witness I flew rather well but the landing was heavy.
 Fractured skull, pelvis broken in 4 places and severe internal injuries.
 My family was warned that I would probably be paralysed and possibly brain damaged.
-2 months on my back in hospital I was able to re-evaluate my life and read lots of books (click here for my personal choice of books).
+3 months on my back in hospital I was able to re-evaluate my life and read lots of books.

 The doctors were impressed that I had even survived the accident and put it down to my fitness – in other words walking probably saved my life.
 Luckily I was able, bit by bit, to get back to walking, and eventually cycling.
-In 2019 I finally retired from St Bedes, started the Only in Lytham magazine, got remarried, bought a campervan and rewalked the North West Way!
+In 2019 I finally retired from St Bede, got remarried, bought a campervan and rewalked the North West Way and rewrote the book!

 NB the van driver was so mortified by what he had done that the police had to drive him home.
 He admitted that he had been on his mobile phone and was speeding.